All Episodes

 And now if you pack the court, well, that would mean things that they could never get done electorally.

-In other words, run on and win on in the arena of ideas on, things that they could never pass legislatively because they would be defeated at the ballot box.
+In other words, run on and win in the arena of ideas on, things that they could never pass legislatively because they would be defeated at the ballot box.

-They'll get unaccountable, unelected lifetime jurists to do to implement the most radical agenda they have.
+They'll get unaccountable, unelected, lifetime jurists to do to implement the most radical agenda they have.

 And Joe Biden is not going to answer the question.

-So they'll add so think of the power grab here.
+So think of the power grab here.

 That means pretty much anything they want done, a liberal activist judge can then legislate from the bench, and we have no recourse at that point.